ben-dennenboom/snake/README.md

 ## 🙏 Acknowledgments

+- Nokia for the original Snake game inspiration
 - Phaser.js community for their excellent documentation
 - The Vite team for the amazing build tool
 - All contributors who help improve this game